 Dr. Rosenfeld, in your view, what has been the chief motivating factor behind antisemitism?

 Antisemitism dates back a very long time.
 But the motives for antisemitism haven’t always been the same.
 Over the centuries, at least in the Western world, what has driven hatred of Jews, suspicion of Jews, fear of Jews, distrust of Jews, envy of Jews — you name it — has been religion.
-Specifically, certain Christian beliefs about Jews that demonize the Jewish people forever as criminals who pulled off the greatest crime imaginable: deicide.
+Specifically, certain Christian beliefs about Jews demonize the Jewish people forever as criminals who pulled off the greatest crime imaginable: deicide.

 In Christian teachings, Jews have been accused of killing no less a figure than God himself.
 In addition, Jews have been distrusted and scorned because they refused to accept the supposed truth of the Christian gospels and held stubbornly to their own religion.